mk12/notes4u/notes/mcv4u.md

     `|vec v| = sqrt(x^2 + y^2)`.

 You can find the direction of `vec v` by drawing a triangle and using the inverse tangent function.
-Then, you can state the vector with the usual magnitude-direction representation -- for example, `[4\ "m",3\ "m"]` becomes 5 m [E 30º N].
+Then, you can state the vector with the usual magnitude-direction representation -- for example, [4m, 3m] becomes 5 m [E 30º N].
 Going the other way (from magnitude-direction to _x_ and _y_ components) is called _resolving_ the vector, and you can do it by sketching a right triangle and using sine and cosine.

 All of this is straightforward in `RR^3` as well.
 You just use one more component.
 Addition, subtraction, and scalar multiplication work the same.
 To get the magnitude, just include `z^2` in the sum.